-Where a disclosure relates to conduct or actions of the Vice-President (Administration) and Registrar personally, the disclosure should be made to the Vice-Chancellor and President or, if received by another staff member or officer of QUT, must be referred immediately to the Vice-Chancellor and President.
+Where a disclosure relates to conduct or actions of the Vice-President (Administration) and University Registrar personally, the disclosure should be made to the Vice-Chancellor and President or, if received by another staff member or officer of QUT, must be referred immediately to the Vice-Chancellor and President.
 In this circumstance, the Vice-Chancellor and President will undertake the role of PID coordinator as set out in this policy.

-Should a conflict of interest arise due to the Vice-President (Administration) and Registrar’s prior involvement in a case, this will be managed consistent with the requirements of the Conflict of interest policy (B/8.7).
-If the Vice-President (Administration) and Registrar steps aside due to a conflict issue, the Vice-Chancellor and President will undertake the role of PID coordinator.
+Should a conflict of interest arise due to the Vice-President (Administration) and University Registrar’s prior involvement in a case, this will be managed consistent with the requirements of the Conflict of interest policy (B/8.7).
+If the Vice-President (Administration) and University Registrar steps aside due to a conflict issue, the Vice-Chancellor and President will undertake the role of PID coordinator.

 The Vice-Chancellor and President may delegate the PID coordinator role to another senior officer in appropriate cases.

-The Vice-President (Administration) and Registrar must keep a record of all disclosures made under this policy (even where the disclosure is determined not to be a PID under the Act) and of the management steps taken.
+The Vice-President (Administration) and University Registrar must keep a record of all disclosures made under this policy (even where the disclosure is determined not to be a PID under the Act) and of the management steps taken.
 Records will be held in the corporate records system, with highly restricted access controls.